MI-AFP/tutorials/tutorials/09_elm-intro.md

 ### Elm Reactor

 It is a quick and simple tool to run Elm project during development.
 Run `elm reactor` in the project root.
-It starts a server at [http://localhost:8000](http://localhost:8000) where you can navigate to Elm files.
+It starts a server at [http://localhost:8000](http://localhost:8000) where we can navigate to Elm files.

 ### Elm Make